Ahmed Zewail Award In Ultrafast Science & Technology

-Harris’ group has also investigated electron dynamics on surfaces and at interfaces with femtosecond two-photon photoemission techniques.
-And the researchers continue to work in this vein: They are currently studying the localization of electrons on the aliphatic chains attached to organic semiconductors in an attempt to understand the origin of the low motilities inherent in these materials.
+Nelson obtained a bachelor’s degree in chemistry from Stanford in 1976 and stayed there to earn a Ph.D. in 1981.
+After carrying out a postdoc at the University of California, Los Angeles, in 1982, he joined the faculty at MIT, where he has been ever since.

-“I’m proud of all the experiments I’ve done,” Harris says, “but I’m most proud of the people who did them.”
-He has mentored about 70 students who have received Ph.D.s and 20 postdocs, including Nobel Laureate Ahmed Zewail.
-“People always say they don’t know how it’s possible to produce so many good” scientists, Harris says.
-“I tell them it is 95%” that the student is already good and only “5% my influence.”
+He is a fellow of both the American Association for the Advancement of Science and the American Physical Society.

-He will present the award address before the Division of Physical Chemistry.
+Nelson will present the award address before the ACS Division of Physical Chemistry.

 Join the conversation